-Psychological Services essentially focuses on different forms of counselling, including individual therapy, couples therapy, group therapy and psychoeducation.
+Psychological Services essentially focus on different forms of counselling, including individual therapy, couples therapy, group therapy and psychoeducation.
 There is also an advisory (walk-in) service where you can receive immediate brief support and be directed to the appropriate resources/service.
 Support groups are available on request.

 Ever thought of joining a group at PsyCaD?

-Joining a group can be an ideal way of addressing your concerns, as groups are formed to target certain problems such as adjusting to university, overcoming a low self-esteem, managing anger, managing stress, or dealing with the loss of a loved one.
+Joining a group can be an ideal way of addressing your concerns, as groups are formed to target certain problems such as adjusting to university, overcoming low self-esteem, managing anger, managing stress, or dealing with the loss of a loved one.
 A psychologist will carefully select a group of 5 to 10 members with a similar problem.
 Groups usually meet every week for an hour or two.
 Group members can be a source of support and offer suggestions on how to handle certain challenges.
-Through this process of sharing experiences you will learn about yourself, the importance of helping others and new ways of coping.
+Through this process of sharing experiences, you will learn about yourself, the importance of helping others, and new ways of coping.

 Different services are available to both staff and students to provide relevant and appropriate support.